jsmensah002/ML-Model-Comparison-Categorical-Targets/README.md

 Project Goal:
 - Compare the performance of three machine learning models: Logistic Regression (LR), Support Vector Classification (SVC), and Random Forest Classifier (RFC) for predicting a categorical outcome.
-The dataset used focuses on customer churn prediction using Gender, CreditScore,Age, and Tenure.
+The dataset used focuses on customer churn prediction using Gender, CreditScore,Age, and Tenure features.

 Method:
 - Built and trained three separate models (LR, SVC, RFC) to predict customer churn.